wasmi-labs/wasm-coremark-rs/README.md

 # WASMi Coremark

-This repo provides script for running the [coremark-minimal.wasm][0] using wasmtime and wasmi.
+This repo provides script for running the [coremark-minimal.wasm][0] using a variety of Wasm runtimes.

 ## Usage